This Discussion channel is currently closed.

 Default_avatar

-Richard Nethercut over 6 years ago
+Richard Nethercut about 7 years ago

 I think that the PUC should review the method by which fees are determined.
 I don’t understand any rational for the argument that the utilities are harmed by net-metering of distributed solar producers.